ndsurgenor/friends-of-belvoir-park/README.md

-# Friends of Belvoir Forest
+# Friends of Belvoir Park

-Belvoir Park Forest is an large area of woodland situated within the South eastern suburbs of Belfast; this website seeks to create an online presence for 'Friends of Belvoir Forest' an imagined local conservation group based in and around this area of Belfast.
+Belvoir Park Forest is an large area of woodland situated within the South eastern suburbs of Belfast; this website seeks to create an online presence for 'Friends of Belvoir Park' an imagined local conservation group based in and around this area of Belfast.

 The main aims of the site are as follows:
 - to provide an appealing online presence for the group that encourages users to find out more